 Keep track of important health information.

-Keep all your health information in one place to make it easier to manage your health care.
+Keeping all your health information in one place will make it easier to manage your health care.
 Take the information with you to every medical appointment.

 To start your own personal health record, write down:

 - Your name, birth date, and blood type

 - The name and phone number of a friend or relative to call if there’s an emergency

 - Telephone numbers and addresses of places where you get medical care, including your pharmacy

 - Dates and results of checkups and screening tests